wey-gu/nebula-siwi/README.md

-# Siwi the vaoice assistant
+# Siwi the voice assistant

 Siwi (/ˈsɪwi/) is a PoC of Dialog System With Graph Database Backed Knowledge Graph.